zbalkan/wazuh-devenv/README.md

 10. Proceed with your choice of IDE.

 You are ready to update and test your logs locally.
 You can combine the script into your CI/CD pipeline for deployment.

+### CI/CD Usage

+See the workflow file for an example.

 ## Sample rules